Choosing the Right Droplet Plan

 CPU-Optimized Droplets with Premium CPUs have higher network throughput capabilities of up to 10 Gbps of traffic from your Droplets.
 This improved throughput speed lets you export your data five times faster than CPU-Optimized Droplets with Regular CPUs, which is beneficial for use cases like live streaming and analytics workloads.

 CPU-Optimized Droplets with Premium CPUs are also guaranteed to use NVMe SSDs and one of the latest two generations of CPUs we have.
 NVMe SSDs use parallelism to deliver faster disk performance than regular SSDs.
-Workloads that require a large number of transactions will have much lower latency with NVMe SSDs.
+Workloads that require a large number of transactions have much lower latency with NVMe SSDs.

 CPU-Optimized Droplets with Premium CPUs currently have third generation Intel Xeon Scalable processors.
 CPU-Optimized Droplets with Regular CPUs have a mix of second generation or older Intel Xeon Scalable processors.